michaelfester/docs/docs/guides/core/data-to-layout.md

 {% figure src="/docs/guides/core/data-to-layout/data-sheet-with-a-one-row-becomes-a-details-layout.png" caption="Creating a tab based on a table with a single row creates a Details Screen" /%}

 You can also turn a Tab that has a list layout into a details screen.
 When you do this, the context for the details screen will be the top row of your table.
-In other words, the data that ‘feeds’ that screen is the top row of your table.
+In other words, the data that ‘feeds' that screen is the top row of your table.

 {% callout %}
 Leaving components out of your screens is not a security feature as the data is still accessible.
 Learn more in our [Security Guide.](/docs/security)